open-component-model/ocm/pkg/contexts/ocm/repositories/ocireg/README.md

 ### Description

-The content of an OCM repository will be stored as OCI content using a dedicated OCI repository prefix.
+The content of the OCM repository will be stored in an OCI registry using a dedicated OCI repository name prefix.

 Supported specification version is `v1`.